open-sausages/silverstripe-kickassets/README.md

 - `npm run build:watch` - Equivalent to `webpack -watch`
 - `npm run build:prod` - Equivalent to `PROD=1 webpack -p`

+Don't forget to run the tests, they live in the `tests/react` directory, and all you need to do is run `npm run test`.

 ## Troubleshooting

 Ring Uncle Cheese.